Realizing Resource Recycling

 Amount of Waste Generated on Construction Sites of New Housing Amount of waste generated on construction sites of new housing = Amount of waste generated during construction of outer walls (at factory) + Amount of waste generated during assembly (at factory) + Amount of waste generated at construction site of new housing

-Amount of waste generated per building during construction of new housing = Total amount of waste generated on construction sites of new housing / Number of new houses sold
+Amount of waste generated per building during construction of new housing = Total amount of waste generated during construction of new houses / Number of new houses sold

 Scope: Housing business in Japan